Those Crisp Winter🌬️Vibes

 Flower

 I feel lucky to be a Marylander.
 We’re fortunate to see the seasons bleed into one another while our landscape gradually shifts around us.
 As swift and grand an entrance Autumn makes, coaxing the annual crowds of “leaf peepers”, we double take as she coyly dissipates after a mere few weeks.
 As if she stole the stars above, she marks our rural roads with glints of crystalized trails, an invisible map only managed by the richness of the moon.
 The days grow longer, the fissures of ice have no choice but to surrender into puddles of mud.
 Spring saunters in, teasing us with bouts of warmth scattered among the loitering winter days.
 A familiar seasonal tale, that we all know too well.
 Our eyes flutter open to a sight for sore eyes.
 Trees grow obese with succulent emerald leaves that burst from countless buds.
 Tasseled sleeves fashion the arms of elder pines, bowing down as they touch the earth.
-Families of serpentine ivy crash and collide, choking neighboring geriatric trunks, suffocating any traces of dun and scorched flora; their chaotic embrace which leaves only the sweetest viridescent shades of summer behind.
+Families of serpentine ivy crash and collide, choking neighboring geriatric trunks, suffocating any traces of dun and scorched flora; their chaotic embrace leave only the sweetest viridescent shades of summer behind.

 Crescent moon